gruposantander/digital-trust-authorization-code-profile-specs/dtp-authorization-code-flow.md

 Note: The mechanism to obtain the transaction details from the OP and their format is out of scope of this specification.

-# OpenId Restrictions and Extensions
+# OpenID Restrictions and Extensions

-Client (aka RP) specification statements:
+## Client (aka RP)

+A client specification statements are:

 1. MAY support mutual TLS connections.
 2. if mutual TLS is not possible, client SHALL communicate with the Authorization Server using TLS.
 See Section 16.17 of [@!OIDC] for more information on using TLS.
 3. SHALL authenticate when making requests to the Authentication Server at the token and initiate-authorize endpoint, as described in Section [Client Authentication Methods](#client-auth-methods).
 4. SHALL include the _request\_uri_ parameter as defined in Section 6 of [@!OIDC] in the authentication request;
 5. SHALL additionally send duplicates of the parameters/values using the OAuth 2.0 request syntax where required by the OAuth specification.